Braselton, Georgia: 2020 census

+Demographic estimates

 In 2022 the Braselton population by county breakdown was as follows: 2,973 in Gwinnett County, 1,763 in Jackson County, 1,690 in Hall County, and 1,085 in Barrow County.

 Infrastructure

 The town operates a police department, a Hall County Sheriff's Office location, post office, and one fire station.
 Northeast Georgia Health System built a new hospital in the Central/Greater Braselton area that opened on April 1, 2015.
 It's the first net-new hospital in Georgia in 20 years.

 Education

 Portions in Barrow County are in the Barrow County School District.
 For this portion, Bramlett Elementary School is the zoned elementary school, and Winder-Barrow High School is the zoned high school.

 Portions in Gwinnett County are in the Gwinnett County Public Schools school district.
 This section is zoned to Duncan Creek Elementary School, Osborn Middle School, and Mill Creek High School.

 Portions in Hall County are in the Hall County School District.

 The portion in Jackson County is in the Jackson County School District.